jiangsanity/cs4641-music-sentiment-analysis/index.md

 ## Introduction
 Music drives our lives by setting a narrative tone.
 From Hollywood productions to a regular Tuesday, music has the power to govern our mindset.
 Composers and artists have an arsenal of tools to convey their art to their listeners, the most obvious of which are lyrics; however, instrumentals are the unspoken heroes.
 Our group will look at instrumental features (such as tempo, rhythm, musical key, etc.) to determine relationships between music and human emotions.

+## Objective
+The project objective is to relate instrumental elements of music with the emotions they convey, providing a breakdown of the emotional composition of a set of music samples.
+In the past, this is accomplished using lyrics.
+Instead, we emphasize the importance of instrumental elements in the emotion a musical piece conveys.
+These elements include timbre, rhythm, melody, valence, arousal, and musical key.

+# Touchpoint 2

 ## Data
 We plan to look at the following datasets (and will consider more if needed).
 - [Spotify Tracks API](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/)